 - The quill variant applies to Lindesfarne in Kevin & Kell.
 In one strip she says her clothes attach to her quills with paper-doll style tabs, meaning they really do only have a front.

-- As mentioned above, Franklin and the other turtle characters in the franchise exemplify this often.
+- Like in the original books, Franklin and the other turtle characters in the franchise exemplify this often.

 - Filbert in Rocko's Modern Life wears a pale yellow polo shirt and chartreuse pants that are mostly hidden by the prominent back-half of his shell.